The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 An authorised representative must agree to:

-• act in the best interests of the applicant
+• act in your best interests

 • communicate with FAS on important things to progress an application